sanmai/console/README.md

 ## How It Works

-This library provides a ready-made `vendor/bin/console` executable that automatically discovers all Symfony Console commands in your project by:
+This library provides a ready-made `vendor/bin/console` executable that automatically discovers all Symfony Console commands in your project:

-1. Scanning Composer's optimized classmap
+1. **Auto-discovery** (requires optimized autoloader):
-2. Finding classes that extend `Symfony\Component\Console\Command\Command` and end with `Command`
+   - Scans Composer's classmap for classes extending `Command` with names ending in `Command`
+   - Finds `CommandProviderInterface` implementations with names ending in `CommandProvider`
-3. Filtering out vendored files
+   - Filters out vendor files
-4. Instantiating each command (commands that throw exceptions or errors are skipped)
+   - Skips classes that throw exceptions during instantiation

-5. Discovering `CommandProviderInterface` implementations (classes ending with `CommandProvider`) for commands with dependencies
+2. **Custom provider** (optional, no optimization needed):
+   - Loads the provider specified in `extra.console.provider`
+   - Provider returns command instances via its iterator
+   - Works alongside auto-discovery

 ## The Problem It Solves